All books discounted

 This

-the beginning student of the language.
-Also features almost 30 pages of
+student of the language.
+Also features almost 30

 Paperback ~ 95 pp. ~ $19.95